When one of World of Warcraft’s top 10 guilds recruited Cam as their leader hunter, his suicidal mind surged.

 “Gaming fulfills all of my wishes in one thing,” Cam explained.

-Unambiguously to him, the word “addiction” explains his relationship to video games: Obsession, withdrawal, compulsion, deception, a total shift of values.
+Unambiguously to him, the word “addiction” explains his relationship to video games: Obsession, withdrawal, compulsion, deception, and a total shift of values.

-It’s clear that some minority of game players, including Cam, have located themselves gaming so compulsively that they overlook the relaxation in their lives — and can’t get themselves to prevent it.
-But what they, and specialists, disagree on is whether or not that constitutes a “dependency” to games, whether or not video games are “addictive,” and whether the immoderate gaming is just a symptom of a deeper issue.
+“In my 20s, I tried to numb it out with drinking.
+In my 30s, I numbed out with gaming.”It’s clear that some minority of game players, including Cam, have located themselves gaming so compulsively that they overlook the relaxation in their lives — and can’t get themselves to prevent it.
+But what they and specialists disagree on is whether or not that constitutes a “dependency” on games, whether or not video games are “addictive,” and whether the immoderate gaming is just a symptom of a deeper issue.

 The addition of “gaming disease” to the World Health Organisation’s International Classification of Diseases this 12 months has spurred a contentious debate on all sides of the problem.

 Until lately, it was controversial to use the phrase “addiction” to a behavior.
-The addiction turned into a period reserved for heroin, crack, cocaine — tangible things the body screamed out for.
+The addiction turned into a period reserved for heroin, crack, and cocaine — tangible things the body screamed out for.
 Substance dependency makes sense; behavioral addictions, psychologists argued, had been fuzzier.

 In the Eighties, poker fiends in chronic debt — whose lives suffered because they couldn’t forestall — have become diagnosable.
 They had a gambling compulsion, an impulse-manage issue.